WILR96/WILR96.github.io/os-journal/week7.md

 ### Network Security Assessment with nmap

-nmap was used to assess network exposure and detect open ports:
+nmap was used to assess network exposure and detect open ports [2]:

 ```bash
 nmap -sV -v -Pn 192.168.1.64